darthwalsh/TagTheKeep/README.md

 Do you wish Google Keep gave you the option to search for un-labled notes, [like][1] [these][2] [requests][3]?

-You can use this script to create the label `NO_LABEL` which allows you to easily find all unlabed notes.
+You can use this script to create the label `NO_LABEL` which allows you to easily find all un-labed notes.
 Each time you run it, it will loop through all your notes and assign the `NO_LABEL` label for all un-labeled notes, and remove the `NO_LABEL` label if there is also another label.

 ## How to use